Safety consultation policy template

 Why safety consultation is a legal requirement

-What your consultation policy should cover
+What a safety consultation policy should cover

-Consultation requirements
+Consultation duty

 Safety committees